 You’ve got your mould or your container and you’re ready to make some candles but how much wax do you need?

-- Fill the container or mould with water (if it’s a mould, cover the hold with your finger) to the proper level
+- Fill the container or mould with water (if it’s a mould, cover the hole with your finger) to the proper level

 - Tip the water into a measuring jug, round up to the nearest 10ml or so